MRandl/SatSolver/README.md

 On my old i5-4590, it can handle anywhere from 50 to 70 variables almost instantly, and 200-250 variables in the time you need for a coffee.
 This is hence not meant to be used in any serious context.

 ### How do I run it ?
 Download it, compile it with Dotty and run with one argument indicating the path where the Dimacs file to solve is located.
 Four examples are included, use res/\<something\>.dimacs to run one of those.
+An example bash command would be ```$ sbt "run res/3-medium.dimacs"```

 ### Can I reuse/modify this project ?
 Sure, but keep it open source and cite your sources.
 See the license for more details.